alkmei/fake-overflow/README.md

 ## Instructions to set up and run project
 ### Frontend
 The frontend uses React and Typescript through Vite.
-Install dependencies with
+Install dependencies in the client folder with
 ```shell
 npm install
 ```

-Run the development server with
+Run the development server from the client folder with
 ```shell
 npm run dev
 ```

 The local development server should be hosted on http://localhost:3000

 ### Backend
 The backend uses Typescript, so you can't just run it through Node.
-Use these npm scripts to initialize and run the
+Use these npm scripts to initialize and run them from the server folder.
 ```shell
 npm install
 ```
 Make sure MongoDB is started on your computer and the port is in its proper configuration for the project (mongodb://127.0.0.1:27017/fake_so)

-Initialize the database with
+Initialize the database in the server folder with
 ```shell
 npm run init <admin-username> <admin-password>
 ```
 (Replace `<admin-username>` and `<admin-password>` with the username and password of your choice.)

-Start the express server with
+Start the express server from the server folder with
 ```shell
 npm run start
 ```